fishinsea2014/TypeScriptExer/Jason-exer-app/README.md

 # Exercise Notes
++Service
-+ AngularJS services are substitutable objects that are wired together using dependency injection (DI).
+    AngularJS services are substitutable objects that are wired together using dependency injection (DI).
 You can use services to organize and share code across your app.
 AngularJS services are: Lazily instantiated – AngularJS only instantiates a service when an application component depends on it.
     + Handle the global interface, data and methods.
     + Steps of using service, take get data as example:
     + Create the data set, as in dir of service;
     + Create the service and define the get data methods, as in app.article.service.ts;
     + In the component of using the service